Legacy -- The Generative Way

 • That what we call our legacy was never ours in the first place.
 Ask Ozymandias about building a statue to yourself.

 • That, as we near the end, we need to see what's rising up, sown by whomever.
-Our witness is its sunlight.
+Our witness is its sunlight, our job to call it forth.

 • That seeds remain viable for centuries, even millennia.
 An Arctic flower grew after 32,000 years.